xavierpinho/image-dithering-demo/README.md

 Quick start
 -----------

     cd src && make
     cd ../eg && make

-The commands above build and populate the eg directory with the resulting images obtained from dithering the file kodim23.png.
+The commands above build and populate the `eg` directory with the resulting images obtained from dithering the file `kodim23.png`.

 The resulting images are in NetPBM's P1/P2/P3 file formats.

 Building
 --------

-Run make inside the src directory.
+Run `make` inside the `src` directory.
-The source code is in ANSI C but requires libpng.
+The source code is in ANSI C but requires `libpng`.

 Using
 -----

-Once built run the cli executable found inside the src directory.
+Once built run the `cli` executable found inside the `src` directory.
-You may run cli without parameters to get help.
+You may run `cli` without parameters to get help.

 License
 -------

-Public domain (see the UNLICENSE file.)
+Public domain (see the `UNLICENSE` file.)

 Credits
 -------

-The test image kodim23.png is copied from http://r0k.us/graphics/kodak/.
+The test image `kodim23.png` is copied from http://r0k.us/graphics/kodak/.